top of page

 • 2 min read

-Did your mother ever teach you that it's not polite to point?
+Did your mother ever tell you it’s not polite to point?

 The big elephant points inward, overlapping across the horizontal inward pointing arrow.
 On the upper shelf, the tall candlestick centers the cabinet, emphasized by the horse vase which pointing towards it.